Yoga Nidra - finding relaxation between sleep and meditation

 • inner peace

 Studies have even shown that brain activity changes during the practice and that the basic tension of the skeletal muscles decreases.
 Even blood pressure can drop on the yoga mat.
-These are the effects of yoga nidra, which you experience in the moment between meditation and sleep and can still feel immediately after your practice.
+These are the effects of yoga nidrathat you can experience between meditation and sleep and which you can feel immediately after your practice.
 As with all styles of yoga, regular practice can also have a positive effect on your general well-being away from the yoga mat:

 • more intense inner peace,